Blade6570/Learningimage-to-imagetranslationusingpairedandunpairedtrainingsamples/README.md

 # Learningimage-to-imagetranslationusingpairedandunpairedtrainingsamples
-This is the implementation for the  "Learning image-to-image translation using paired and unpaired training samples" (https://arxiv.org/pdf/1805.03189.pdf)).
+This is the part of implementation for the  "Learning image-to-image translation using paired and unpaired training samples" (https://arxiv.org/pdf/1805.03189.pdf)).
 This paper is accepted in ACCV 2018.

 ![O](https://github.com/Blade6570/Learningimage-to-imagetranslationusingpairedandunpairedtrainingsamples/blob/master/teaser.png?raw=true "Comparision with other methods")